kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/More construction details.md

 Despite the grammar fail, you'll do well to take to heart its meaning, both for components and the printed circuit board.

 Printed circuit boards can be ordered from any one of a multitude of fabricators.
-Compare between fabricators by visiting one or more of the fabricator comparison sites like https://www.pcbdirectory.com/get-quotations or https://pcbshopper.com
+Compare between fabricators by visiting one or more of the fabricator comparison sites like https://www.pcbdirectory.com/get-quotations or https://pcbshopper.com or read the fabricator site collection list at https://www.eevblog.com/wiki/index.php?title=PCB_Manufacturers.

+Here is a link to the gerber files of my PCB design: